Guidelines Application and Approval Process Fees Additional Information

 Why should a street name be changed?

-• Street name duplications may be carryovers from historical street names or may be due to new road construction, or to realignment, connection of roads that were previously separate, or disconnection of existing roads that previously formed one continuous route
+- Duplications: Street name duplications may be carryovers from historical street names or may be due to new road construction, or to realignment, connection of roads that were previously separate, or disconnection of existing roads that previously formed one continuous route.

-Submit documents to the Development Services Customer Service Center.
+Submit the following required documents to the Development Services Customer Service Center:

 If the reason for a street name change is to eliminate or reduce problems associated with a street address or to facilitate emergency service delivery, then the City will initiate and process the street name petition.

-If there is not 100% property owner agreement with the proposed street name, the Raleigh Planning Commission will make a recommendation to the Raleigh City Council to adopt a resolution of intent authorizing a public hearing.
-A notice will be sent to all affected property owners and tenants, and the hearing will be advertised in the legal section of the newspaper.
-At the public hearing, City Council will either adopt a resolution changing the name and set an effective date, deny the request, or send it to a City Council committee for further discussion.
+If the Raleigh City Council does adopt a resolution of intent authorizing a public hearing, a notice will be sent to all affected property owners and tenants, and the hearing will be advertised in the legal section of the newspaper.
+At the public hearing, City Council will either adopt a resolution changing the name and set an effective date or deny the request.

 Once the City Council changes a street name, when does it become effective and who does the City notify?